MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial-vscode-serverless-node-01.md

 title: Deploy Azure Functions in Node.js from Visual Studio Code
-description: Serverless Tutorial part 1, introduction and prerequisites. ms.topic: tutorial ms.date: 09/23/2019
+description: Serverless Tutorial part 1, introduction and prerequisites. ms.topic: tutorial ms.date: 11/05/2020
-ms.custom: devx-track-js
+ms.custom: devx-track-js, contperfq2
 ---

-# Deploy Azure Functions from Visual Studio Code
+# 1. Deploy Azure Functions from Visual Studio Code

-In this tutorial, you use Visual Studio Code and the Azure Functions extension to create and deploy an Azure Functions application written with JavaScript.
+In this tutorial, you use Visual Studio Code and the Azure Functions extension to create a JavaScript-based Functions app locally, then deploy the application to a remote Azure Functions resource:

+Tasks include:
+* Install required software
+* Sign in to Azure with Azure CLI

 ## Walkthrough video